shadhini/software-architecture/cryptography/PKI/digital-signatures-certificates/Digital-Signatures-using-OpenSSL.md

-# Digital Signatures using OpenSSL
+# Digital Signatures and Digital Certificates using OpenSSL

 Generate a Private Key